ROSRider/rosrider_doc/docs/LAUNCH.md

 To see output, click [here](robot_launch.txt)

-In another window, list topics by typing `rostopic list`, you should see:
+In another window, list topics by typing `rostopic list`, and you should see:

 ```console
 /cmd_vel